19-03-92 to 21-03-92 Durban-Cape Town

 That evening we clambered over the dolos’s at the breakwater to see her sail, the sun was going down as the Canberra steamed past us, glowing in the fading light.

 We watched her till she was a speck on the horizon before we turned away to go back to the apartment.

-Our arrival in Cape Town came too quickly and at the quayside lay the RMS St Helena, a ship which I would sail on the next year.
+Our arrival in Cape Town came too quickly and at the quayside lay the RMS St Helena, an unforgettable ship which I would sail on the next year.

 Inevitably it was announced that a replacement for Canberra was to be built, her name would be Oriana and she is a fine ship too, yet Canberra had something real special about her, there was a spirit which comes from those who have sailed in her and those who built, manned and loved her.
 There was even a rumour that she would end her days as a hotel ship in Durban….
 Yet these were only rumours and in October 1997 Canberra made her final voyage to the breakers and into history.
 She may be gone, yet her memory will always remain.
 In the book of fine ships, there is an entry especially reserved for her.

 It has been a long time since Canberra and I am still in love with that glorious old lady.
-Her successor, Oriana is a stunning ship too, but sadly in 2018 it was announced that she too would be withdrawn from service in August 2019 and has reportedly been sold for trade in China.
+Her successor, Oriana is a stunning ship too, but sadly in 2018 it was announced that she too would be withdrawn from service in August 2019 and was sold for trade in China.

 It was strange to stand in Southampton and see the berth where Canberra was moored when in the city.
 There is an anchor there that may come from her but I could never confirm it.